Child Refusing Visitation with a Parent in Los Angeles California portrayed by a child hiding behind her mother.

 Meet Thomas Sands –

-Thomas D. Sands is a highly experienced and widely respected divorce and family law attorney serving clients throughout Los Angeles, Riverside, and San Bernardino counties.
-As the founder and principal attorney of The Sands Law Group, APLC, Thomas Sands is dedicated to providing strategic, cost-effective legal representation to individuals and families facing some of life’s most difficult transitions.
+Thomas D. Sands is a highly experienced and widely respected divorce and family attorney serving clients throughout Los Angeles, Riverside, and San Bernardino counties for more than 2 decades.
+As the founder and principal family attorney at The Sands Law Group, APLC, Thomas Sands is dedicated to providing strategic, cost-effective legal representation to individuals and families facing some of life’s most difficult transitions.

 Clients trust Thomas Sands not only for his legal knowledge but also for his compassion.
-He understands the emotional toll divorce and custody disputes can take, and he approaches every case with a commitment to minimizing stress while vigorously protecting his clients’ rights and long-term interests.
+Whether you are facing a straightforward divorce or a complex high net worth separation, Thomas provides strategic, results-driven guidance tailored to your unique situation.
+He understands the emotional toll that divorce and custody disputes can take, and he approaches every case with a commitment to minimizing stress while vigorously protecting your rights and long-term interests.
 His client-first philosophy has earned him a strong reputation among both peers and families across Southern California.

 The Sands Law Group, APLC reflects Thomas Sands’ dedication to service and inclusivity.
 The firm offers multilingual legal support in English, Spanish, French, Hebrew, and Arabic, ensuring that clients from diverse backgrounds receive clear communication and culturally sensitive representation.
 Whether through negotiation or litigation, Thomas Sands strives to achieve favorable outcomes while helping clients avoid unnecessary delays and expenses.